 You like to pour a nightcap or light up a cigarette.

-You can only find time to work out at 9 p.m.
+You can only find time to work out at night.

 Yes, a pulled pork sandwich with a side of homemade mac and cheese is delicious, but it might also give you indigestion and heartburn.
-That’s because rich, fatty foods can trigger acid reflux, which is miserable at any time, but especially in the middle of the night when you want to be snoozing.
-Just as watching your portion sizes and calorie intake can help you lose weight, it can also help you get better sleep.
-Try moving your larger meal to midday.
+That’s because rich, fatty foods can trigger acid reflux.
+It’s miserable, especially in the middle of the night when you want to be snoozing.

-Your weekend and weekday sleep schedules are totally different.
+Your weekend and weekday sleep schedules are different.